 People have differing opinions on the best time to cut hay.
 Some think it should be cut when it blossoms, others think just before.
-The picture above was our hay field about a week before it was cut, two weeks before it was put into the barn.
-At the 1900 farm we use a mower like this one:

 After being cut, the hay is left for a few days laying in the field to dry or “cure.”
 If the hay is not cured properly, the temperature inside is liable to rise to a dangerous level and cause a fire in the barn.
 It would also have the potential to mold and lose nutrient value as well as make animals ill.
 The rate of cure depends on many factors including the amount of rain or moisture in the air (humidity), how much dew or ground water is absorbed, and the amount of wind movement.
 Once the hay has cured properly it is raked into windrows.

 It is important to only rake the amount of hay that will be put into the barn on any certain day.
 This is the same for farmers of both eras.
 If you rake too much it is likely to become wet with moisture and sully the hay.
 This hay would be of poor quality.
 You would not want to dry and rake the hay again because the leaves and clover would fall off.
 Those pieces hold the nutrients of the hay.
 What is left would be coarse stalks of little value.

 Once the hay is raked, it must be picked up.
 This is where 1900 farmers and 2011 farmers deviate somewhat.
 In the early 1900s, farmers would pick the hay up by hand or with a hay loader.
 They would fill wagons with loose hay to bring back to the farm or the hay stack.
 In 2011, farmers bale hay from the field either with a round baler or a square baler, depending on the needs of the farm.